 "He's the son of father's best friend."
 Sam started.
 Somehow this girl had always been so individual to him that he had never thought of her having a father.
 "We have known each other all our lives," continued Billie.
 "Father thinks a tremendous lot of Bream.
 I suppose it was because Bream was sailing by her that father insisted on my coming over on this boat.
-I'm in disgrace, you know I was cabled for and had to sail at a few days' notice.
+I'm in disgrace, you know.
+I was cabled for and had to sail at a few days' notice.
 I...."
 "Oh, hello!"
-"Why, Bream!" said Billie looking at him as he stood on the old spot in the same familiar attitude with rather less affection than the son of her father's best friend might have expected.
-"I thought you said you were going down to the promenade deck.
+"Why, Bream!" said Billie, looking at him as he stood on the old spot in the same familiar attitude with rather less affection than the son of her father's best friend might have expected.
+"I thought you said you were going down to the Promenade Deck."
 "I did go down to the promenade deck.
-And I'd hardly got there when a fellow who's getting up the ship's concert to-morrow night nobbled me to do something for it.
-I said I could only do conjuring tricks and juggling and so on, and he said all right, do conjuring tricks and juggling, then.
+And I'd hardly got there when a fellow who's getting up the ship's concert to-morrow night nobbled me to do a couple of songs.
 He wanted to know if I knew anyone else who would help.
 I came up to ask you," he said to Sam, "if you would do something."
 "No," said Sam.
 "I won't."
-"He's got a man who's going to lecture on deep-sea fish and a couple of women who both want to sing 'The Rosary' but he's still a turn or two short.
+"He's got a man who's going to lecture on deep-sea fish and a couple of women who both want to sing 'The Rosary' but he's still an act or two short.
 Sure you won't rally round?"
 "Quite sure."
 "Oh, all right."
 Bream Mortimer hovered wistfully above them.
 "It's a great morning, isn't it?"
 "Yes," said Sam.